 Up until now, we’ve talked about the various ways to ask for referrals.
 With these in place, it’s time to offer some incentives.

 How could you incentivize customers and even potential customers to refer others to your business?

-- Offer a discount off their next purchase.
+- Offer a discount on their next purchase.

 - Provide an additional product or service for every referral.

 - Develop a points system for referrals, allowing customers to cash in on future purchases.